Melatonin: In Depth

 What Is Melatonin?

 Melatonin is a natural hormone that plays a role in sleep.
 Melatonin production and release in the brain is related to time of day, rising in the evening and falling in the morning.
 Light at night blocks its production.
 Melatonin dietary supplements have been studied for sleep disorders, such as jet lag, disruptions of the body’s internal “clock,” insomnia, and problems with sleep among people who work night shifts.
 It has also been studied for dementia symptoms.

-What the Science Says About Melatonin
+What the Science Says About the Effectiveness of Melatonin

 For Sleep Disorders

 Studies suggest that melatonin may help with certain sleep disorders, such as jet lag, delayed sleep phase disorder (a disruption of the body’s biological clock in which a person’s sleep-wake timing cycle is delayed by 3 to 6 hours), sleep problems related to shift work, and some sleep disorders in children.
-It also has been shown to be helpful for a sleep disorder that causes changes in blind peoples’ sleep and wake times.
-Study results are mixed on whether melatonin is effective for insomnia in adults, but analyses of some studies suggest it may slightly reduce the time it takes to fall asleep.
+It's also been shown to be helpful for a sleep disorder that causes changes in blind peoples’ sleep and wake times.
+Study results are mixed on whether melatonin is effective for insomnia in adults, but some studies suggest it may slightly reduce the time it takes to fall asleep.

 Jet lag is caused by rapid travel across several time zones; its symptoms include disturbed sleep, daytime fatigue, indigestion, and a general feeling of discomfort.

 - In a 2009 research review, results from six small studies and two large studies suggested that melatonin may ease jet lag.